stargate/stargate/helm/README.md

 ## Helm values.yaml description

-replicaCount: 1 -- Bridge relication count.
+replicaCount: 1 -- Bridge/coordinator replica count.
 This is also the replication for CQL, Auth and GRPC end points.

 image:\
 &emsp;&emsp;repository311: "stargateio/coordinator-3_11"\